Jonathan2251/lbd/source/llvmstructure.rst

   c = d + c                              c = d + c
   ====================================  ==================================================================

-After remove b and traveling the DAGs from bottom to top (traverse binary tree by Depth-first In-order search) , the first column of above table to get.
+After removing b and traversing the DAGs from bottom to top (traverse binary tree by Depth-first In-order search) , the first column of above table to get.

 As you can imagine, the "common expression remove" can apply both in IR or machine code.